French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 - Verify that the R&D ratio is calculated on tax-deductible charges and not on gross accounting charges.

-- Verify the local authority resolution (Paris, municipality of registered office) on CFE / real estate tax exemption: it is not automatic.
+- Verify the local authority resolution (Paris, municipality of registered office) on CFE and real estate tax exemption: it is not automatic, and it runs for 7 years.

-- Verify compliance with the de minimis cap (EUR 200,000 over 3 rolling years) if other state aid has been received (Bpifrance grants, regional subsidies, etc.).
+- Verify compliance with the de minimis cap, now set at EUR 300,000 over 3 rolling fiscal years (Regulation EU 2023/2831), if other state aid has been received (Bpifrance grants, regional subsidies, etc.).
+Note that the JEI social exemption is not subject to that cap; only the tax exemptions are.

 How Hayot Expertise supports JEI companies in Paris#